pedroteles17/MLMutualFunds/README.md

 * `99_functions.R`: Set of functions that are going to be used.

+* `utils.py`: Set of classes and functions that are going to be used.

 # Data Availability Statement

 Due to storage costs, raw data is unavailable here but can be requested via email at pedroteles17@gmail.com.